musket-ml/musket_examples/severstal/README.md

 ## Launching from DS IDE

 * Import project using _Import > Existing projects into workspace_
+* In PyDev explorer, richt-click the newly imported project, choose _Import..._, in the opened dialog choose _Musket > Kaggle Dataset_.
+In the top of the opened wizard choose _Competition_, search for `severstal` and choose found competition in the table below - should be `severstal-steel-defect-detection`.
+Press OK and wait until competition data will be download and unpacked.
+* Open `modules/prepare_datasets.py` from the imported project and launch to prepare image classification dataset.
 * In Musket perspective in PyDev Package Explorer or another explorer view right-click _exeriments_ subnode and choose "Show Experiments"
 * In opened Experiments view select all experiments, right-click and choose "Launch experiments"
 * In opened Launch Settings dialog configure necessary parameters and click OK